16 December (film): Soundtrack

-Critical reception
+Reception

-16 December received mostly positive reviews from critics in India and abroad.
 Ronjita Kulkarni of Rediff.com gave the movie 5/5 stars and wrote, "For a first-timer, director Mani Shankar does a valiant job with 16 December.
 It has four songs, three of which appear in the background, but it certainly does not follow the routine song-and-dance formula.
 16 December entertains as well makes you think".

 Taran Adarsh of Bollywood Hungama gave the movie 4/5 stars and wrote, "The film does have a love angle though there is no undue focus on the romantic couple.
 Now for the film.
 In 16 December, Mani Shankar has tried to explore white-collar crime.
 The premise being, millions of rupees leave the Indian shores daily to Swiss bank accounts.
 The account holders always remain a secret.
 What the director tries to do is trace this movement of money from the grass-roots level".

 Rachit Gupta of Filmfare rated the movie 4/5 stars, stating, "16 December moves at a brisk pace.
 Mani Shankar does not waste time on unnecessary details.
 The film requires a fair amount of concentration to understand the chain of events".

 DNA gave the movie 5/5 stars and said that, one of the best Hindi spy films that had ever come out, it is India's equivalent to Brian De Palma's Mission: Impossible.